beaulebens/keyring-social-importers/readme.txt

 * Bugfix: Updated Instagram to use max/min_id rather than timestamps for looping through media.

 = 1.8 =
-* Enhancement: Added a Jetpack/WordPress.com importer.
+* NEW: Added a Jetpack/WordPress.com importer.
 * Enhancement: Fix Twitter importer so that it correctly obeys the option to import retweets.
 Props @glueckpress for reporting.
 * Enhancement: Lots of code cleanup/linting.